 4. After you submit your request, it will be forwarded to a local or regional coordinator (depending on category) for consideration.
 As soon as it is approved (or denied), you will be notified by email.
 Allow up to 7 days for processing your request.

 5. When your upgrade is approved/denied, you will receive an automated response.
-If your category change request has been approved, it's recommended that you take ea screen shot of the license information page of your USA Cycling account.
-Be sure to capture both your name, new category, and current membership status.
+If your category change request has been approved, it's recommended that you take a screen shot of the Print Authorization to Ride page under the License Information section of your legacy USA Cycling account.
+Be sure to capture your name, new category, and current membership status.
 You can present the photo as your license at race registration even where cell coverage is poor or when the USAC site is slow to load.
-You may chose to have your license reissued ($15.00 fee).
-You may also download the Authorization to Ride to your mobile device to show at race registration and/or use the My USAC app.

 Answers to Some FAQs